Dyalog/APLCourse/docs/array-logic-data-driven-conditionals.md

-# Array logic and data-driven conditionals
+# Array Logic and Data-driven Conditionals

 ## Logic and conditions
 APL has logical and comparison functions as in-built primitives.
 Much like the arithmetic, these are symbols like those used in conventional notation.